matatirosolutions/doctrine-filemaker-driver/README.md

          */
         private $id;

 3. Create your 'actual' ID field, as used for relationships, as a separate property of your model.
-Set its GeneratedValue strategy to be `Identity` which will mean that Doctrie will wait for FM to assign that value - the assumption being that this is an auto-enter calc field (probaby Get(UUID)).
+Set its GeneratedValue strategy to be `Custom` which will mean that Doctrie will wait for FM to assign that value - the assumption being that this is an auto-enter calc field (probaby Get(UUID)).
+You then need to specifiy the CustomIdGenerator and set this to `MSDev\DoctrineFileMakerDriver\FMIdentityGenerator` so that the value is returned as a string.

        /**
         * @var string
         *
         * @Column(name="_id_Keyw", type="string" length=255)
         * @Id
+        * @GeneratedValue(strategy="CUSTOM")
-        * @GeneratedValue(strategy="IDENTITY")
+        * @CustomIdGenerator(class="MSDev\DoctrineFileMakerDriver\FMIdentityGenerator")
         */
        private $uuid;